hoamle/hoamle.github.io/_posts/2016-10-01-essence-machine-deep-learning.md

 ---
 "Base" course for new members at DSLab-HUST.
 Pre-requisite for subsequent training sessions in *Topic models* (or *Probabilistic Graphical Models*) and *Deep Learning*.

-*Motivation.* Members at DSLab-HUST, including myself back in late 2015, have been struggling (*a lot*) to study ***probabilistic/Bayesian modelling*** on our own, and draw the big picture of most recent Machine Learning (ML) research which centered around the resurgent of Deep Neural Networks (DNN).
-Therefore, this introductory course is devised to guide new starters to the field of ML with a more principled approach, covering necessary foundation on both Bayesian reasoning and DNN.
+**Motivation.** The majority of DSLab-HUST members, including myself back in early 2016, are aspiring ML ***self-learners***, and have been struggling (*a lot*) to study **probabilistic/Bayesian modelling** on our own.
+For the newcomers - who are very likely exposed to Deep Neural Networks (DNN) *before* probabilistic modelling - I found it considerably more challenging and time-consuming to see the [big picture of Machine Learning](#map) (*Deep Learning* included) research without *proper background in probabilistic (graphical) models - PGM* (which I wish I had known earlier).

-Upon completing this course, the students can, hopefully, explore the [spectrum of ML research](#map) (which eventually includes complete picture of *Deep Learning* along the course) with minimal guidance, keep their heads up on the big picture to not get lost in the complexity (and the hype!) of the field, later learn advanced materials more efficiently, and catch up with recent advances in Machine Learning research.
+Nevertheless, it's truly hard to find a beginner-level MOOC in PGM{% sidenote 'sn-id-mooc' "Prof. [Daphne Koller's course in PGM](https://www.coursera.org/specializations/probabilistic-graphical-models) is a little bit abstract, and not a beginner-level course on ML" %} which can instill (i) probabilistic/statistical reasoning, and also introduce (ii) [ML core concepts](#core) in a intuitive flow as Prof. [Andrew Ng's course](https://www.coursera.org/learn/machine-learning) did.
+Therefore, this course is devised to address the 2 purposes.
+Upon completing this course, the learners can, hopefully, explore the spectrum of ML research with minimal guidance, keep their heads up on the big picture to not get lost in the complexity (and the hype!) of the field, later learn advanced materials more efficiently, and catch up with recent advances in Machine Learning research.

-*Intended learning objectives*
+**Intended Learning Objectives**
-1. understand the motivation and intuition behind [core concepts](#core) in ML, including representative models/methods for each concept;
+1. understand the motivation and intuition behind Bayesian inference/reasoning and other [core concepts](#core) in ML, including representative models/methods for each concept;
-2. be able to navigate new concepts/terminology in [the Map of Machine Learning](#map) to devise proper study-plans; and
+2. be able to navigate new concepts/terminology in [the Map(s) of Machine Learning](#map) to devise proper study-plans; and
-3. *optionally* - articulate the math behind each model or concept and implement the ML models or algorithms covered in the course properly (expected from students who do the homework and ["Study-group" sessions](#study))
+3. *optionally* - understand the math behind each model/concept and implement the ML models/algorithms covered in the course (expected from students who do the homework and ["Study-group" sessions](#study))

-*Pre-requisite:* {% marginnote 'mn-id-math' "Don't be afraid of Math, embrace it.
+**Pre-requisite**. {% marginnote 'mn-id-math' "Don't be afraid of Math, embrace it.
 Math is (1) essentially \"giving the **same name** to different things\" (Henri Poincare).
 Once we rephrase a problem in mathematical tongue, we may see hidden  connections between numerous of *supposedly* unrelated problems in different fields [[DAslides:pp22-38]](https://1drv.ms/b/s!ApOZHae4ogqZ3AJg76xtDPEzSlH-).
 Further more, Math is (2) **non-ambiguous** so that we can devise a solution with transparent and concrete reasoning." %} Basic knowledge in the following mathematical areas
 * Linear Algebra: understand the notion of *vectors* and *space* to represent data points; basic arithmetics: dot product, matrix multiplication.
-* Calculus: partial derivatives
+* Calculus: can do partial derivatives, know the chain-rule
 * Probability & Statistics: understand the notion of *probability distribution* to quantitatively express "possibilities"

 ## <a name="core">Core concepts</a>